makrai/notes/scialom2004-multiling-summ.md

 ### Neural Metrics

-* Several approaches based on neural models have been recently proposed.
-Recent
+* Several approaches based on neural models have been recently proposed
   * evaluate summaries with QA based methods (Eyal+ 2019; Scialom+ 2019)
   * rationale: a good summary should answer the most relevant questions
 * Kryściński+ (2019): a discriminator trained to measure the factualness